GongSakura/donot-forget/docs/shell/variable.md

 v="Hi, do not forget!"
 v1=Hi
 v2="99"
-v3=123   # the value of v3 is not an integer.
+v3=123   # the value of v3 is not an integer
 ```

 </br>